mwinstanley/data515-test-repo/README.md

 # data515-test-repo
 Test repository for first lecture

 Hello from DATA 515!
-They're the worst class.
+They're the best class!